Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 Deadline: September 30, 2025 (ET); earlier submissions have the best chance of acceptance.

-Writing Guidelines for Open Secrets Flash Personal Essays About Your Possessions (Object-ives)
+Flash Fiction Writing Guidelines for Open Secrets Flash Personal Essays About Your Hobbies or Possessions

-Object-ives is a new column featuring rotating authors that will run on Fridays in for flash nonfiction essays of 500-999 words about an object you own or have owned in the past that you can’t stop thinking about.
+Object-ives is a new section featuring rotating authors that will run on Fridays for flash nonfiction essays of 500-999 words about an object you own or have owned in the past that you can’t stop thinking about.

 Suggestions for what we’d like to see: What personal possession would you save first in case of emergency?
 (After urgent items like paperwork or ID.)
 Why is this possession so special?
 How has it changed your life?
 Is this object something you share with others in your life or for your private use?
 Is there a possession you once owned and no longer do that you actively miss?
 What’s the most surprising item you own, and what does it mean to you?
 What possession do you proudly display in your home (or what possession do you keep hidden away)?